copier-org/copier/README.md

 **Arguments**:

 - **src_path** (str):<br>
     Absolute path to the project skeleton.
-May be a version control system URL.
+Can be a version control system URL.

 - **dst_path** (str):<br>
     Absolute path to where to render the skeleton.

 - **data** (dict):<br>
-    Data to be passed to the templates in addtion to the user data from a `copier.yml`.
+    Data to be passed to the templates in addition to the user data from a `copier.yml`.

 - **exclude** (list):<br>